Columbia-OpenAcademy/Columbia-OpenAcademy.github.io/spring2015/index.md

 # What's OpenAcademy? #

 OpenAcademy is a program that sets current college students up with mentors and projects in the open source community.
-In OpenAcademy's semester at Columbia our students have worked all semester with teams around the world to bring fixes and features to real open source projects.
+In OpenAcademy's first run at Columbia our students have worked all semester with teams around the world to bring fixes and features to real open source projects.